Make the switch from email to Slack

-We designed Slack to replace emails inside your company and improve the way that your teams work – whatever their location.
-Making the change is easy (and here are our favourite reasons for doing so).
+We designed Slack to replace email inside your company and improve the way your teams work—no matter their location.
+Making the switch is easy (and here are our favorite reasons for doing so).
 Plus, many of your most critical email workflows map closely onto Slack.
 Let’s look at how you can not only re-create them but improve on them too.
-Are you brand new to Slack?
+Are you brand-new to Slack?.

-Before diving into the tips below, quickly run through our Slack 101 tutorials.
+Before diving in to the tips below, breeze through our Slack 101 tutorials.
 You’ll learn how to:

 - Set up Slack